Patent Box and Optimization for Technology Companies – Highgate

 Basic Conditions for Patent Box Application

-It is therefore essential to account for the Patent Box correctly and to anticipate its use in advance.
-Moreover, the relevant Patent Box provisions indicate in several places a requirement for the taxpayer to use its own research and/or development result.
-In other words, the Patent Box requires that only employees of the taxpayer be part of the personnel apparatus that produces the relevant intangible R&D results.
+It is therefore essential to account properly for the Patent Box and plan for its use in advance.
+In addition, the Patent Box legislation requires the taxpayer to use its own research and development results.
+In other words, the results must be produced by the taxpayer’s employees who are part of the taxpayer’s staff.

 Does a company only need to have employees when applying Patent Box?